orgSailingVLM/vlmbook/_sources/chapters/description/theory.md

 Nomenclature of the lattice elements.
 Figure created by author.
 ```

-The surface of the object is divided into panels (gray rectanges on figure {numref}`{number} <siatka>` ).
+The surface of the object is divided into panels ((black rectangles in Figure {numref}`{number} <siatka>` ).
-The total amount of them is a product of spanwise and chordwise divisions.
+The total amount of them is the product of spanwise and chordwise divisions.
-Vortex element is associated to segment one of the panel (pink rectangles).
+The vortex element is associated to segment one of the panel (red rectangles).

 There are two types of vortex elements: